 New York and New Jersey have recently changed the rules, so that many survivors of abuse can exact justice in civil court, even years after the abuse occurred.
 In New York, people who were abused as minors and are prepared to move forward in the courts have until July 31, 2020 to find a lawyer and file a claim.
 In New Jersey, similarly, a new window has opened to allow survivors to seek redress for past wrongs.
 The window for claims opens on December 1, 2019.
 Other states may follow.

 If you are a survivor of child sexual abuse, you have the right to be heard and to receive justice.
 We are here to help sexual abuse survivors of any age.
 Contacting us is free and confidential.

 While the child sexual abuse in the Catholic Church may be receiving the most news coverage, it occurs in many other places including:

 - Community groups

-The Boy Scouts has recently been criticized for years of coverups they may have participated in and more victims are considering legal action against Boy Scouts of America.
+The Boy Scouts have recently been criticized for years of coverups they may have participated in and more victims are considering legal action against Boy Scouts of America.

-In addition, child sexual abuse is not just limited to sexual assault but may include:
+Child Sexual Abuse is not limited to sexual assault but may include:

 - Verbal sexual harassment